 And I decided to go for it.

 The actual content we create for articles is very important if we want to rank on Google.
-If our website is new, taking on competitive keywords is rarely a good idea.
-Even if we 10X the content, we aren’t likely to pass up websites that are already proven in that space.
+Taking on competitive keywords is rarely a good idea if our website is new.
+Even if we 10X the content, we aren’t likely to pass up websites already proven in that space.

 That doesn’t mean it’s impossible.
 There are always outliers in the SEO game.

-In this case, the focus keyword was actually part of a large list of related keywords.
+In this case, the focus keyword was part of a large list of related keywords.

-Then, each page in the topic cluster would link back up to the main page, and many would link to each other when appropriate to do so.
+Then, each page in the topic cluster would link back up to the main page, and many would link to each other when appropriate.

 A topic cluster model is used when you want to bring in more authority by getting links from articles on other sites.
 It also works well for organizing information into a logical structure that people find easy to understand and navigate.